 I am a statistician from Merck & Co.
 I work in the Methodology Research group led by Keaven M. Anderson in BARDS.
-My focus is at the intersection of statistical methodology research and computing infrastructure innovation.
+My focus is at the intersection of statistical methodology research and software architecture innovation.

 My research interests include sparse linear models, representation learning, and computational reproducibility.
 I build software in R to automate my workflow.
 My favorites include msaenet, oneclust, liftr, ggsci, and pkglite.

 Previously, I worked as a data scientist at Seven Bridges in Boston.
 Earlier in my career, I studied human genetics in Matthew Stephens Lab at the University of Chicago.
 I earned my PhD degree in statistics from Central South University, China.
 My thesis focused on developing statistical learning methods for high-dimensional data analysis, advised by Qing-Song Xu.